woman counting cash

 • A Postservice Disability Claim: Your disability relates to your service but it didn’t appear until after you separated from the military.

-Presumed disabilities
+Presumed Disabilities

 You may also qualify for disability payments if you have a presumed disability.
 These include:

-Your Disability Rating
+Your VA Disability Rating

 The VA uses your disability rating to determine your payment amount.
 They calculate your rating by reviewing your medical records and determining your injury severity.
 They may also talk to relevant military personnel and interview you.
-If you have two or more disability ratings, they determine a combined rating.
-The VA stresses that establishing a combined rating is more complicated than simply adding your separate ratings together.

 Submitting A Fully Developed Claim